“If you’re doing something for your dreams, no matter how small, then you’ve already set yourself apart from the crowd.”

 I do what I need to do, hoping I get better.
 I feel foolish when I fail.
 I succeed, too.
 Amid all that’s happening, I’m hustling, feeling the pain and waiting for good moments.

 I write thinking my words would make a someone smile.
 I create better, trying to turn myself into a maven.
 This doesn’t always work.
 But I feel a relieving satisfaction.
 I feel like I’ve played my part.
 I do it for myself.

 Or worse, they don’t even have a dream to talk about.

 It’s probably the easiest way to know why people don’t follow their dreams.

 If you find people who say they couldn’t achieve their dreams, ask them what they had done for it.

-They why don’t people try and work on their dreams or passions?
+Then why don’t people follow their dreams or passions?

 Because they’re practical.

 The “If I do A then I’ll get B,” kind of mindset has dominated them.